awillig/dcp-vardis/spec-v1.0/dcp-bp.md

   equal to `BP_QMODE_REPEAT`.
 - If `clientProtocol.queueMode` equals `BP_QMODE_QUEUE`, a payload can
   only be added if `clientProtocol.queue.qIsEmpty()` returns `false` and the `length` field of the head-of-queue element of type `BPBufferPayload` (obtained through `clientProtocol.queue.qPeek()`) indicates that the payload length is small enough so that adding the resulting payload block to the bearer payload does not make the bearer payload exceed the maximum bearer payload length (`BP_MAXIMUM_PACKET_SIZE`).
 When the BP indeed does add a payload from the queue, then it calls `clientProtocol.queue.qTake()` to remove this head-of-line payload from the queue.
+No more than one payload from the queue is added to the beacon.

 In any case, if a payload of a client protocol is being added to the bearer payload, it must inform the client protocol by sending a `BP-PayloadTransmitted.indication` service primitive (see [Service BP-PayloadTransmitted](#bp-service-payload-transmitted)), with the `protId` parameter being set to the value of the `protocolId` field of the variable `clientProtocol`.
+If no client protocol has a payload ready, then the BP does not prepare a beacon.

+If no client payloads are being generated, then the BP will not send a beacon.
+Otherwise, the bearer payload will be constructed by first creating the `BPHeader` and then appending client protocol payloads as long as space is available and the number of appended client protocol payloads does not exceed 255.
+The `BPHeader` is generated as follows:
+- First increment the variable `bpSequenceNumber` modulo 2**32.
+- Set the `magicNo` field to `0x497E`.
+- Set the `senderId` field to the node identifier of the sending node.
+- Set the `version` field to `0x01`.
+- Set the `numPayloads` field to the number of appended client protocol payloads.
+- Set the `seqno` field to the current value of `bpSequenceNumber`.

 ## Receive Path

-When the UWB hands over the bearer payload of a received beacon to the BP, it parses the contained payload blocks sequentially.
+When the UWB hands over the bearer payload of a received beacon to the BP, it first parses the `BPHeader` and then parses the contained payload blocks sequentially.
+When parsing the `BPHeader`, the following sanity checks are performed:
+- The `magicNo` field is equal to `0x497E`.
+- The `version` field is equal to `0x01`.
+- The `numPayloads` field is not zero.

+If any of these conditions is not satisfied, the received bearer payload is discarded without further processing.
+It is at the discretion of an implemention whether and how the `seqno` field of the received `BPHeader` is processed.
+Its main intention is to allow the receiver to estimate the beacon loss rate towards the sender of the received beacon.

 Recall that each payload block consists of a header of type `BPPayloadBlockHeader` followed by the actual payload as a sequence of bytes, without any gap (see Section [Packet Format](#bp-packet-format)).
 We initialize a variable `index` to zero, where generally `index` refers to the byte position in the bearer payload at which the next payload block starts.

 In the following, we refer to the payload block starting at index `index` as `pblock`, to its header as `pblock.header` (of type